DOCA NVMe Emulation Application Guide

 handle_delete_io_sq():

-The process starts by fetching the identifier of the queue that must be deleted from the NVMe request.
+The process starts by fetching the identifier of the queue that needs to be deleted from the NVMe request.

 The associated poll group is then extracted from the I/O, as it is responsible for destroying the SQ associated with it.
 The thread retrieved schedules the execution of